 The discerning reader will see that this topic is from Ramana.

 I have often joked the way to make Suzuki 550 look like a Honda 50 is to put me on it.
 That's my mom in the pic as well.
 To this day I remember the day the big waves came up at Waimea Bay and I took the afternoon off to go see them.
-I stopped at Matsumoto's Shave Ice for a little bit of heaven and then went to Waimea Bay and was absolutely awed by the giant waves.
+I stopped at Matsumoto's Shave Ice for a little bit of heaven (if you have ever had a shave ice you know what I mean) and then went to Waimea Bay and was absolutely awed by the giant waves.
 Another fave thing to do was go to the beach where the glider school had their student pilots swooping and gliding - very impressive stuff.
 Since Lynn was not a fan of motorcycles, I was somewhat surprised she readily agreed to let me buy one- LOL.
 Maybe I should have checked for extra life insurance policies.

 My all time favorite vehicle is the Shelby Cobra - either version will do (289 or 427 cubic inch engine) and looks just like this